 Treating your dog's wheezing is entirely dependent on what is causing your dog's wheezing.

 Heartworm disease can be treated, depending on the severity.
-In most cases strict cage rest and three rounds of an injection to kill the worms is sufficient.
-In severe cases that may cause wheezing, though, surgery to physically remove the worms from your heart may be required.
+Dogs are typically treated with three rounds of injections to kill the worms followed by strict rest.
+In severe cases, dogs may need surgery to physically remove the worms.

-Allergies can be treated with medications to control symptoms.
+Allergies and asthma can be treated with medications to control symptoms.

-Congestive heart failure can be treated with medications and sometimes diet changes.
+Congestive heart failure is life-threatening and though it depends on the severity, many can still be treated with medications and sometimes diet changes.

 Tracheal collapse is often controlled with cough medications as well as with adjustments to your dog's environment and exercise regimen.
 In more severe cases, surgery can be performed to place a stent in your dog's trachea to better open it.

-Foreign bodies in the airway can usually be removed during a sedated airway exam, otherwise surgery may be required.
+Foreign bodies in the airway can sometimes be removed during a sedated airway exam.
+However, a bronchoscopy or surgery may be required.

 How to Prevent Wheezing in Dogs